 Being saved by faith is different.

 It’s about relating to God and knowing him and the sacrifice he made.
-There are Christians who have different beliefs.
+But, there are Christians who have different beliefs to us in some areas.
 They wouldn’t agree with how we understand bits of the Bible and Christianity.
 Yet they’re just as saved as we are.

 A relationship with God is what saves, not a relationship with a list of beliefs